-Decolonizing Quakers is an organization that had its origins in a conference at Pendle Hill in May 2018 entitled “Truth and Healing: Quakers Seeking Right Relationship with Indigenous Peoples,” which involved Quakers of multiple ethnic identities and some Indigenous people who did not identify as Quaker.
-At that conference, a Friend voiced a leading to explore forming a North American organization of Quakers to continue the work that was identified as ours to do institutionally and individually as Quakers.
+Decolonizing Quakers is a project that had its origins in a conference at Pendle Hill in May 2018 entitled “Truth and Healing: Quakers Seeking Right Relationship with Indigenous Peoples.”
+The conference included Quakers of multiple ethnic identities and some Indigenous people who did not identify as Quaker.
+At that conference, a Friend voiced a leading to explore forming a group of North American Quakers to continue the work that was identified as ours to do institutionally and individually as Quakers.

-A steering committee formed in the months following the conference to discern a way forward.
-Recognizing that those initiating this effort were largely of European descent, the steering committee is making efforts to reach out to involve Indigenous and other Friends of color, Friends from the various branches of Quakerism, and Friends from across our geographical territories.
+A working committee formed in the months following the conference to discern a way forward.
+Recognizing that those initiating this effort were largely of European descent and from one branch of Quakerism, the committee reached out to involve Indigenous and other Friends of color, Friends from the various branches of Quakerism, and Friends from across our geographical territories.

-The steering committee has met monthly since July 2018 and has wrestled with a statement of purpose that has evolved as its members have acknowledged a complexity of issues:
+The working committee has met monthly since July 2018 and has wrestled with a statement of purpose that has evolved as its members have acknowledged a complexity of issues: